Domagoj00056/Numerical-Solutions-to-Hyperbolic-PDEs/README.md

 \frac{c}{2} U_{k-1}^{n+1} - U_k^{n+1} - \frac{c}{2} U_{k+1}^{n+1} = -U_k^n
 $$

+## Transformation of  Lax method and the MacCormack methods for Advection to Inviscid Burgers’ Equation

 ## 🔍 Stability Analysis

 The Courant number is defined as: